-A topical steroid is a steroid cream or ointment that is applied to your skin.
+A topical steroid is a steroid cream or ointment that is applied to the skin.
 In discoid eczema, topical steroids are applied to the skin patches to reduce inflammation.
-Ointments tend to be better than creams because they tend to hold water in your skin better and form a better protective barrier for your skin.
+Ointments tend to be better than creams because they tend to hold water in the skin better and form a better protective barrier for the skin.

-Do not use the steroid cream or ointment on normal skin.
-Also, steroids should only be used when discoid eczema has flared up.
-They should not be used in between times to keep discoid eczema away.
-This is because long-term steroid cream use can have some effects on your skin, including thinning of your skin.
+Steroid cream or ointment should not be used on normal skin and should only be used when there is a flare-up of the discoid eczema.
+This is because long-term steroid cream use can have some negative effects on skin, including thinning of your skin.
 See the separate leaflet called Topical Steroids for Eczema for more details.

 Sometimes wet wrap treatments are used with a topical steroid to treat discoid eczema.
-Your skin is made wet first with lukewarm water so that it is well hydrated.
+The skin is made wet first with lukewarm water so that it is well hydrated.
 Then, a steroid ointment is applied to the affected areas of skin.
 Next, damp pyjamas or bandaging are used to seal in the steroid ointment for around one hour.
-However, do not try such treatments unless advised by your doctor.
+These treatments would normally be recommended by a dermatologist if needed.

-Note: when using both an emollient and a topical steroid, you should apply the emollient first.
-Wait 10-15 minutes after applying an emollient before applying a topical steroid.
+Note: when using both an emollient and a topical steroid, the emollient should be applied first.
+After applying an emollient, 10-15 minutes should be left before applying a topical steroid.
 That is, the emollient should be allowed to absorb before a steroid is applied.
 (The skin should be moist or slightly tacky but not slippery, when applying the steroid.)

 Treatment of infection

-You may need antibiotic medication if there is bacterial infection of discoid eczema patches.
+Antibiotic medication might be needed if there is bacterial infection of discoid eczema patches.
 This may be in a cream or tablet form depending on the severity of the infection.

 Treatment to reduce itching

 Antihistamine tablets may help to reduce itching and may be particularly useful at night when trying to sleep.
-However, some antihistamines can make you feel drowsy (even the next day).
-So, you should not drive and you should not operate machinery if they affect you in this way.
+However, some antihistamines can cause drowsiness (even the next day), needing caution with driving or operating machinery.

 Tar preparations may be helpful, especially in areas of skin that have been thickened and scaly for a long time.